4710EC

 2-years

-For installation of insulation
+For installation workmanship

 • Provide this warranty on the installer/applicator standard form (if not available then use the standard form in the general section 1237WA WARRANTY AGREEMENT).